1922 Tour de France: General classification

 Lambot won the overall classification, without winning any stage; this was the first time that this happened.

 Originally, different classifications were made for the first class cyclists and the second class cyclists.
 Just as in 1920, French Joseph Pelletier became the winner of the second class.

 Aftermath

 The Belgian cyclists had won eight of the fifteen stages, and placed seven cyclists in the top ten.
 They had now won seven Tours in a row.
-The French audience was still somewhat pleased by the 1922 Tour de France, as the French cyclists had won some stages, wore the yellow jersey for a long time and with second placed Alavoine had competed for the victory.
+The French audience was still somewhat pleased by the 1922 Tour de France, as the French cyclists had won some of the stages, wore the yellow jersey for a long time during the race and Alavoine, although placed second, had competed for the victory.
 In the next year, the French Pélissier brothers joined the race again, and Henri Pélissier won the race.
 Firmin Lambot, who won the 1922 Tour, would start again two more times, but would never again win a stage or finish the Tour.